-As demonstrated in Figure 2-11, the average PM2.5 concentration throughout the Valley has decreased over the period, despite low precipitation totals and elevated atmospheric stability in recent years.
-In this figure, the larger the stability parameter (blue bars), the more conducive the winter season meteorology is for the formation of high concentrations of PM2.5.
-Even with higher stability in recent winter seasons, overall PM2.5 concentrations have continued to decline (green line).
+As demonstrated in Figure 2-11, the winter average PM2.5 concentration throughout the Valley has decreased over the period, despite low precipitation totals and elevated atmospheric stability in recent years.
+In this figure, the more positive the stability parameter (magnitude of the blue bars above the zero line), the more conducive the winter season meteorology is for the formation of PM2.5 and the more likely high concentrations of PM2.5 will be observed.
+Even with higher stability in recent winter seasons, overall PM2.5 concentrations (green line) have continued to decline.
 This provides strong evidence that the District and CARB's comprehensive strategies have been achieving permanent emissions reductions.